-DELETE FROM Employeesinfo WHERE FName LIKE 'John%'
+dmSQL> DELETE FROM Employeesinfo WHERE FName LIKE 'John%';

-3.47 DROP COMMAND
+3.53 DROP COMMAND

 The DROP COMMAND removes an existing stored command from the database.
-Only the stored command owner, a DBA or a SYSADM may execute the command.
+Only the stored command owner or a user with DBA, SYSDBA or SYSADM security privilege may execute the DROP COMMAND command.